 Our Analysis and Test Results

 The Terrex Swift R2 GTX from Adidas Outdoor is a well-made shoe with only a few issues that kept it out of the award designations.
 It has a synthetic upper with a rubber heel counter and toe cap for extra durability.
 There's a speed lace system for tightening the shoe (commonly seen on Salomon models), and there is a tab on the front for securing the extra laces.
-This model feels like it is a little wide in size 10 that we tested.
-This may or may not correlate to the smaller sizes, as sometimes manufacturers assume that a woman's foot gets wider as it gets longer, which isn't always the case.
+This model runs a tad wide.

 This shoe is made with a stiff synthetic material and a rubber overlay.
-It feels stiff out of the box, and after 20 or so miles on the trail, it's only softened up a little bit.
+It feels stiff out of the box, and after 20 or so miles on the trail, it only softened up a little bit.
 The midsole strikes a nice balance between cushioning and support, and the overall feel is somewhere in the middle, not that soft and comfortable, but not that stiff and uncomfortable either.
-We do have issues tightening the toe box though due to the speed lace system, and our forefoot slides around a bit, which makes it a little less comfortable for our lead tester.
-We can't fault the shoe for that entirely, as if you have a wider foot this shoe might be perfect for you.
+If you have narrow feet, you may find it difficult to get a good fit in the toe box due to the speed lace system.
+We can't fault the shoe for that entirely, and if you have a wider foot this shoe might be perfect for you.
 Also, if you do pull the laces closed tightly, you might feel a lot of pressure on top of your foot, which is something that rarely happens with regular laces.
-If you're looking for the plushest ride around, then the Hoka Tor Summit WP is the pair to check out.
+If you're looking for the plushest ride around, then the Hoka Sky Arkali is the pair to check out.

 The Terrex Swift earned high marks for support.
 The stiff sole provides excellent lateral stability, and we still felt secure in them even with a heavy pack on our backs.

-The Terrex Swift weighs 1 pound 12 ounces per pair in size 10, or 14 ounces each.
-While this is a few ounces more than some of the lightest pairs, like the Merrell Siren Edge Q2 WP (11.5 ounces each) and Ahnu Sugarpine II WP (12.5 ounces each), the extra ounces here gave us more stability.
-While not that heavy, they do feel a little bulky on, particularly when compared to the more minimalist shoes like the Siren and Sugarpine.
+The Terrex Swift weighs just under 1 pound 6 ounces per pair in size 7, or 11 ounces each.
+While this is a tiny bit more than some of the lightest pairs, like the Merrell Siren Edge Q2 WP (9.5 ounces each) and The North Face Safien GTX (10.5 ounces each), the extra ounces here gave us more stability.
+While not that heavy, they do feel a little bulky on, particularly when compared to the more minimalist shoes like the Siren.

 This shoe has a Gore-Tex liner, and it passed our ten-minute bucket test with no leaks.
 The synthetic material doesn't absorb much water, so they don't feel bogged down when wet, unlike some other models.
 However, the waterproof liner does make your feet a little hotter.
 Gore-Tex might be breathable, but it's never as breathable as an open mesh upper.